RosbettyGomez/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model, which provides a representation of the html elements of a webpage.
+DOM gives us an interface in which we can interact with and manipulate a page, changing things like content and styling.

 2. What is an event?

+Events are the way users interact with a page by way of a mouse, keyboard, etc.

 3. What is an event listener?

+An event listener is a method we can use which allows us to choose specific events that then fire a callback when that even occurs.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an Array to better manipulate the data within the array.

 5. What is a component?

+Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up